 - Red palms

-If fatty liver advances to cirrhosis and liver failure, symptoms can be as follows:
+If fatty liver advances to cirrhosis and liver failure, following symptoms can be observed:

 - jaundice of the skin and eyes